7 minute read

 Overview and Example Scenario

-But in which scenarios we want a Custom DNS resolvable for our cluster?
+But in which scenarios do we want a Custom DNS resolvable for our cluster?

-An example could be to have an OpenShift Cluster deployed on top of AWS and a Direct Connect (a big cable connecting AWS VPC OpenShift cluster and the on-premise) to the On-Premise Datacenter, because the enterprises have a Hybrid Cloud deployments, and some resources are only available within the cluster (as for example the DNS that solves the domain of ocp4.rober.lab).
+An example could be having an OpenShift Cluster deployed on top of AWS and a Direct Connect (a big cable connecting the AWS VPC OpenShift cluster and the on-premise) to the On-Premise Datacenter, because the enterprise has Hybrid Cloud deployments, and some resources are only available within the cluster (such as the DNS that resolves the domain ocp4.rober.lab).

-We in this specific situation the apps.ocp4.rober.lab can not be resolved by the DNS of AWS, and need to be resolved by the specific custom DNS.
+In this specific situation, the apps.ocp4.rober.lab cannot be resolved by the DNS of AWS, and needs to be resolved by the specific custom DNS.

-NOTE: This blog post is valid from OpenShift 4.3+, and its tested with a 4.4.3 version in AWS.
+NOTE: This blog post is valid from OpenShift 4.3+, and it’s tested with a 4.4.3 version on AWS.

 DNS Operator in OpenShift 4